Olya-M/gestures-recognition/README.md

 https://user-images.githubusercontent.com/68296887/133141548-0266426f-5d77-4d56-a495-178969c3d2dc.mp4

 ### Gesture events:
-In all the videos below, the "spock" gesture (the Vulcan salute) are set as an end gesture that closes the gesture recognition window.
-Most of the gesture recognitions are currently set up to only be triggered with the right hand for no particular reason.
-Not all of the gestures are assigned to gesture events.
+In all the videos below, the "spock" gesture (the Vulcan salute) is set as an "end" gesture that closes the gesture recognition window.
+Most of the events are currently set up to only be triggered with the right hand for no particular reason.
+Currently not all of the gestures are assigned to gesture events.

 #### Using a mouse, scrolling, and zooming:
 https://user-images.githubusercontent.com/68296887/133141571-9be1a8dd-adea-4a77-992c-3afe618409e6.mp4